GaloisInc/grease/filecheck/README.md

 In comparison to golden testing, FileCheck-style tests are *coarser*.
 They only check particular parts of the program's output.
-This can cause less churn in the test-suite when the program output changes in ways that are not relevant to the properties being tested.
+This can cause less churn in the test suite when the program output changes in ways that are not relevant to the properties being tested.
 The fineness of golden testing can force devlopers to adopt [complex] [workarounds], these can sometimes be obviated by FileCheck-style testing.